 Hoyt Arboretum’s Overlook Trail

 Accessible directly from the Hoyt Arboretum visitor center parking lot, this paved, mile-long (1.6 km) trail slopes and bends through open fields that give way to stunning views of the arboretum’s natural bounty and Portland’s West Hills.
-With nearly 2,000 plant species, the arboretum offers something new every season, including incredible fall foliage.
+With more than 2,000 plant species, the arboretum offers something new every season, including incredible fall foliage.

 Powell Butte Nature Park’s Mountain View Trail